kevinhwang91/nvim-bqf/README.md

             description = [[the height of preview window for vertical layout]], default = 15
         },
+        win_width = {
+            description = [[the width of preview window for horizontal layout, denotes the width in characters if a positive integer is given, or the ratio (between 0 and 1) to the quickfix window's width if a real number is given.]] default = 1.0,
+        }
+        win_vwidth = {
+            description = [[the width of preview window for vertical layout, denotes the width in characters if a positive integer is given, or the ratio (between 0 and 1) to the quickfix window's width if a real number is given.]] default = 1.0,
+        }
         wrap = {
             description = [[wrap the line, `:h wrap` for detail]], default = false